 - On the Windows server, click Start > Control Panel > Administrative Tools and locate the IIS Manager. - 2.
 Right-click the IIS Manager and select Properties.
-This enables the ability to write to the FTP server by selecting the Write checkbox and clicking OK.
+Then select the Write checkbox and click OK.

 This enables the ability to write to the following directory: C:\Inetpub\ftproot